skyler93z/bigDataIssue/README.md

 ---
 ## Note

 All our codes use **relative path**.
-So, users can run it in any working directory ([your_directory]) of their choice, but it's critical to have creat subfolder.
+So, users can run it in any working directory ([your_directory]) of their choice, but it's critical to create a subfolder structure the same as the instruction below.

-If you are not sure about the path of your working folder, try to type in 'pwd' command in linux or 'getwd()' in R language for reference.

 ---
 ## Before you start
-1. decide the path of [your_directory] to replicate our results;
+1. choose your working directory and use that name to replace "[your_directory]";
 2. create the subdirectories in [your_directory], including first layer: **PoisBias**, **scenario1**, **scenario2** and second layer: **code**, **sh**, **rout**, **result**, **figure**；
 3. copy files from the repository to your folder; You only need to copy files from subfolders **code**, **sh** shown the figure below, while other files in subfolders **rout**, **result** and **figure** will be generated after running these files.